 Alongside considering the role of GCSEs as a whole, it is also worth asking how many GCSEs each pupil should take.
-Historically at King's, most pupils have taken ten GCSEs and we anticipate moving forward that this route will continue to feel right for some.
-GCSEs introduce pupils to a wide range of challenging content that later becomes a powerful currency when applying for university or putting together a CV.
-For many pupils, doing a higher number of GCSEs provides the right kind of challenge.
+Historically at King's, most pupils have taken ten GCSEs.
+We anticipate moving forward that this route will continue to feel right for a significant proportion of each year group, and we will continue to offer pupils the option of studying for ten GCSEs.
+This route will introduce pupils to a wide range of challenging content that later becomes a powerful currency when applying for university or putting together a CV.
+For many pupils, doing ten GCSEs provides the right kind of challenge.
 The prospect of external exams can also provide a helpful level of external accountability.

-At the same time, universities and employers tend not to mind whether a pupil has ten, nine or eight GCSEs.
+At the same time, universities and employers tend not to mind whether a pupil has ten, nine or even eight GCSEs.
 Cambridge University, for example, looks broadly for high grades in subjects relevant to the course being applied for.
 They also make very clear that students taking nine GCSEs will not be disadvantaged in selection for any of their degrees.
 The same is true of universities more broadly.
 In fact, the most conservative approach to GCSEs from amongst the more academically selective universities is the calculation of a grade point average of an applicant's top eight GCSEs.

 Many schools nationally already stipulate that pupils should only take nine GCSEs, knowing that this will not have a detrimental impact on university and other post-A Level outcomes.